 Good leaders want their employees to think critically because in the end, the employee is engaged in the organization through their contribution, the organization reaps the benefit of the contribution and the leader is recognized over time for his influence and ability to make great hiring decisions.

 Read the quote again and let it inspire you to think how you can develop a similar test that encourages go-getters in the organization.
-And by the way, how would solve the problem of the bucket, the spoon and the tub full of water?
+And by the way, how would you solve the problem of the bucket, the spoon and the tub full of water?

 For more information on Leadership Tuesdays and WOMEN AT LIBERTY, click here.